Bio

 As both an artist and arts administrator, she aims to create work that not only entertains but also sparks dialogue about the political systems and social structures that shape our lives.

-A graduate of NYU Tisch School of the Arts, Mimi holds a BFA in Drama, BA in Politics, and MA in Arts Politics.
+A graduate of NYU Tisch School of the Arts, she holds a BFA in Drama, BA in Politics, and MA in Arts Politics.
 She trained at Playwrights Horizons Theater School and Atlantic Acting School, grounding her artistic practice in ensemble collaboration and political inquiry.

 Her performance credits include Hamlet (Red Bull Theater, Shakespeare in Schools), Dinner with the Headmistress (The Tank), RENT (New Light Theater), and Holy Agony (Playwrights Horizons Downtown).